-Candidates in the following metropolitan areas are sought: Seattle, Los Angeles, Chicago, New York, Washington (D.C.), and Boston.
+Candidates are sought in the following metropolitan areas: San Francisco, Los Angeles, Chicago, New York, Washington (D.C.), and Boston.

-Training, planning, and and network development will all take place thus upcoming June through early August.
+Training, planning, and network development will all take place in July.
 Active programming will launch in late August.

-A local Area Coordinator will initially work under the supervision of the overall CEI Program Coordinator and the USCCA Executive Director.
-He or she will also collaborate locally with high school teachers, university professors, campus ministers, members of the local Chinese catholic community, American-born students from the local campus, and Chinese international students themselves.
+Each Local Coordinator will initially work under the supervision of the overall CEI Program Coordinator and the USCCA Executive Director.
+He or she will also collaborate locally with high school teachers, university professors, campus ministers, members of the local Chinese Catholic community, American-born students from the local campus, and Chinese international students themselves.

-Please download the position description for more information: CEI Bay Area Coordinator Position.
+Please download the position description for more information: Chinese Friendship Ministry Local Coordinator.